steinareliassen/trunkfriends/README.md

 contain bugs, it is recommended you backup this folder from time to time, in case anything  should happen.

+## Documentation

+Everything about using Trunkfriends, installing from install packages, etc has been moved to:

+This readme will remain for developers

+## Building and running

+You need JDKv17 or newer to run.
+There are really no other requirements.

+Project is easily built and run with gradle, either installed or using the gradle wrapper.
+On the root folder, type:

+On *nix:
+_sh gradlew run_

+On Windows:
+_gradlew.bat run_

+## Building distribution packages

+These are gradle options used for packaging distributions:

+"fat" JAR with all dependencies for current OS (so far only release method for OSX)

+packageUberJarForCurrentOS

+MSI / Deb

+packageDeb
+packageMsi

+## MOVE THE REST TO HTML DOC AND DELETE:

 ## What is TrunkFriends

 I started writing TrunkFriends as a result of suddenly being disconnected